Generalized Distributions of Host Dispersion Measures in the Fast Radio Burst Cosmology: Analysis

+A varying $e^\mu$ is well motivated by simulations.~In e.g.~\cite{Zhang:2020mgq}, $e^\mu$ at redshifts between $0.1$ and $1.5$ were derived from the IllustrisTNG $N$-body simulation for various types of FRBs, and it was found that $e^\mu$ monotonously increases with redshift (see Table~3 of~\cite{Zhang:2020mgq}).~This supports our explorations here.

+Fitting the Mu2s, Mu3s, Mulin models to the data with the uniform priors given in Table~\ref{tabprior2}, we present the results in Figs.~$\ref{fig9}-\ref{fig11}$, Tables~\ref{tabcons2} and~\ref{tab3}, respectively.
+From Figs.~$\ref{fig9}-\ref{fig11}$ and Tables~\ref{tabcons2}, we find that the derived Hubble constants $H_0$ for these models are well consistent with the ones of Planck 2018 and SH0ES in the $1\sigma$ region.
+It is easy to see from Table~\ref{tab3} that all these models are overwhelmingly preferred over the fiducial model by the Bayesian evidence and AIC, BIC.

-We compare all the $e^\mu$ models in Fig.~{\ref{fig12}, where we present $e^\mu$ versus $\ln \rm DM_E$ for all the $e^\mu$ models, while the model parameters take their mean values obtained from the data.~We find that in all the step-like~$e^\mu$ models, $\mu_0\sim 50$ or $30$ (fairly close to the $e^\mu\sim 68$ of Macquart {\it et al.}~\cite{Macquart:2020lln} and the $e^\mu\sim 69$ of the fiducial model in Eq.~(\ref{eq17})), and $\mu_1\sim 250$ or $220$, while the transition happens around $\ln {\rm DM_E}\sim 5.4$.~The $e^\mu$ of Mulin model crosses almost all steps of $\mu_i$, as shown in Fig.~\ref{fig12}, and hence this linear $e^\mu$ model is at least a decent enough approximation of the unknown $e^\mu$ function.~The common feature of all the $e^\mu$ models is that $e^\mu$ converges to a smaller value ($\sim {\cal O}(10)$) to comfort the localized FRBs at low $\rm DM_E$ as in the fiducial model, and then $e^\mu$ becomes much larger at high $\rm DM_E$ to shift the Hubble constant $H_0$.
-The physical picture is quite clear.~On the other hand, in Table~\ref{tab3}, we also summarize the Bayesian evidences and the information criteria AIC, BIC for all the $e^\mu$ models relative to the fiducial model.~One can easily see that $\rm M3s\gg Mulin\gg Mu2s \gg Fiducial$.~All the $e^\mu$ models are overwhelmingly preferred over the fiducial model in terms of the Bayesian evidence and the information criteria AIC, BIC.~The Hubble constants $H_0$ can be consistent with the ones of Planck 2018 and SH0ES in all the $e^\mu$ models.
+In Fig.~\ref{fig12}, we present $e^\mu$ versus $\ln \rm DM_E$ for all the $e^\mu$ models, where the model parameters take their mean values obtained from the fits to the data.~We find that in all the step-like $e^\mu$ models, $\mu_0\sim 50$ or $30$ (fairly close to the $e^\mu\sim 68$ of Macquart {\it et al.}~\cite{Macquart:2020lln} and the $e^\mu\sim 69$ of the fiducial model in Eq.~(\ref{eq17})), and $\mu_1\sim 250$ or $220$, while the transition happens around $\ln {\rm DM_E}\sim 5.4$.~The $e^\mu$ of Mulin model crosses almost all steps of $\mu_i$, as shown in Fig.~\ref{fig12}, and hence this linear $e^\mu$ model is at least a decent enough approximation of the unknown $e^\mu$ function.~Similar to the generalized $\ell$ studies in Sec.~\ref{sec3}, the common feature of all the $e^\mu$ models is that $e^\mu$ converges to a smaller value ($\sim {\cal O}(10)$) to accommodate the localized FRBs at low $\rm DM_E$ as in the fiducial model, and then $e^\mu$ becomes much larger at high $\rm DM_E$ which shifts $H_0$ to larger values.
+The physical picture is clear.
+In Table~\ref{tab3}, we also summarize the Bayesian evidences and the information criteria AIC, BIC for all the $e^\mu$ models relative to the fiducial model.~One can easily see that $\rm Mu3s\gg Mulin\gg Mu2s \gg Fiducial$.~ The Hubble constants $H_0$ can be consistent with the ones of Planck 2018 and SH0ES in all the $e^\mu$ models.~Interestingly, it looks like the constraints on $H_0$ are of similar size when comparing the Mu2s and Mu3s models, or even better with the Mu3s model (we thank the referee for pointing out this issue).~This is somewhat counter-intuitive, since the latter has two additional free parameters $\mu_2$ and $S$.~The correlations between the model parameters $\Theta$ and $\mu_2$, $S$ might help to break the degeneracy between $\Theta$ and the other model parameters, and hence we could obtain a slightly tighter constraint on $\Theta$.~Noting that the constraint on $H_0$ is derived from $\Theta$, this might explain the interesting observation mentioned above.